Esh07/react-redux-auth-w-express/README.md

 # Welcome to RESTful-express-react

-This web application consists of a RESTful API and a React app.
-The API is a simple CRUD API for a list of users, built using Express.js.
+This web application consists of a RESTful API (Express) and a React app.
 The front-end is built using React.js, incorporating Redux Toolkit (RTK) and other tools.

 ## Table of Contents